memgraph/docs/docs/tutorials/install-memgraph-on-windows-10.md

 ## Prerequisites

-For a seamless installation of Memgraph DB and Memgraph Lab on Windows 10, ensure that you have:
+For a seamless installation of MemgraphDB and Memgraph Lab on Windows 10, ensure that you have:

 - A computer running Windows 10 (64-bit version) with Windows subsystem for Linux